 Chronic Obstruction Pulmonary Disease or COPD is the name for a group of progressive lung diseases that cause trouble breathing by the restriction of air flow.
 COPD includes chronic bronchitis and emphysema as well as refractory asthma and severe bronchiectasis.
 Since it is a progressive disease, COPD will get worse over time and the damage done to the lungs cannot be reversed.

 An estimated 5.4 percent of Texans surveyed in 2011 had COPD.
 Globally, more that 65 million people have moderate to severe COPD.
 According to the World Health Organization COPD is the fourth leading cause of death in the United States and is responsible for 5% of all deaths worldwide.
 Unfortunately, the symptoms of COPD are often dismissed as allergies, signs of aging or frequent colds.
 If you have any of the symptoms below you may have COPD.
-For more information please contact a Houston COPD specialist by calling 281-341-3000 today.
+For more information please contact us at 281-341-3000.

 Symptoms of COPD